jasonhyland/newzdash/README.md

 Installation Instructions

+- ensure that the php5-svn module is installed, on ubuntu/debian you can install with 'sudo apt-get install php5-svn'
 - clone the git repository: 'git clone git@github.com:tssgery/newzdash.git'
 - withing newzdash directory, copy config.php.base file to config.php
 - Edit config.php, setting the directory name of newznab installation and URL to access newznab